atinfo/awesome-test-automation/python-test-automation.md

 * [Yandex.Tank](https://github.com/yandex/yandex-tank) - Load and performance benchmark tool.
 * [pytest-benchmark](https://github.com/ionelmc/pytest-benchmark) - A py.test fixture for benchmarking code.
 * [Airspeed Velocity](https://github.com/spacetelescope/asv) - A simple Python benchmarking tool with web-based reporting
+* [The Grinder](http://grinder.sourceforge.net/) - Load testing framework that makes it easy to run a distributed test using many load injector machines.
+This includes common cases such as HTTP web servers, SOAP and REST web services, and application servers (CORBA, RMI, JMS, EJBs), as well as custom protocols.
+Flexible Scripting Test scripts are written in the powerful Jython and Clojure languages.

 ## Security checking